 Options to Resolve your Criminal Case

-In general, there are four options available to resolve a criminal case.
-They are:
+In general, there are four options available to resolve a criminal case:

 - Diversion Programs